MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ne-miniport-_irq_priority.md

 ### -field IrqPriorityLow

 Specifies that the device's interrupts are of low priority.
-This setting is appropiate for devices that can tolerate higher-than-normal latency.
+This setting is appropriate for devices that can tolerate higher-than-normal latency.

 ### -field IrqPriorityNormal